The new exports give you more flexibility, control, and efficiency when accessing your data.

-You can create a regular, scheduled data export from Ometria to an AWS S3 bucket or Databricks.
+You can create a regular, scheduled data export from Ometria to an AWS S3 bucket, Databricks, Google Cloud, Microsoft Azure, or an SFTP you host.

-The data includes all records that changed in the past 24 hours.
+The data includes all records that changed in the past 24 hours, with a one hour buffer before the time of export.

 File batches

-Depending on how much data you're exporting, and how often, you'll receive your exported files in batches no larger than 300MB.
+Depending on how much data you're exporting, and how often, you'll receive your exported files in batches no larger than 300MB or 100k rows.

 Export security